-The IAEI article does not provide any details regarding the nature of the circuit breaker performance defects and malfunctions that had been uncovered by the FPE, CPSC, and other testing; it only points to UL "listing and labeling" as indicating that they are OK.
+The IAEI article does not provide any details regarding the nature of the circuit breaker performance defects and malfunctions that had been uncovered by FPE, CPSC, and others; it only points to UL "listing and labeling" as indicating that they are OK.
 In its summary, it says, "The gist of this article is that FPE Stab-Lok® load centers and circuit breakers are listed and labeled, and suitable for the usage intended."
 The article does not mention the fact that UL essentially de-listed virtually the entire FPE line of circuit breakers for a period of time, nor does it deal with the question of the fraudulent testing practices employed by FPE in obtaining and maintaining their UL listings and labels.
+6, 11, 14

-The anonymity of the author together with the disclaimer regarding IAEI agreement with the article's content make this article very unusual among articles in IAEI News.
-Nevertheless, electrical inspectors, having read the article in their own professional organization's publication, are likely to reflect the article's position when dealing with inquiries on this subject.
+Many electrical inspectors, having read the article in their own professional organization's publication, are likely to reflect the article's position when dealing with inquiries on this subject.
 Considering the New Jersey Court's finding of fraud on the part of FPE, the article that FPE/Reliance provided to IAEI news may be viewed as an extension of the fraud -- an effort to "whitewash" a serious breach of corporate and individual ethics and help protect the companies involved.
+(Note: IAEI recently removed the article from its on-line archives, but it still lives on through other internet sites and in the mind of many electrical inspectors.)

-Presently, there is a class action lawsuit under way against FPE/Reliance in New Jersey.
-This legal action, initiated about ten years ago, has documented and proven FPE's fraud, that they (FPE) misrepresented to the public that their circuit breakers met the applicable (UL) standards when, in fact, they did not.
+In a relatively recent class action lawsuit against FPE/Reliance in New Jersey, the court ruled in 2002 that FPE committed fraud under the NJ Consumer Protection act by FPE) misrepresented to the public that their circuit breakers met the applicable (UL) standards when, in fact, they did not.11